ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hallock.md

 {{% fig  "genealogy/Genealogies-of-Long-Island-Families-p109" "800" "img,blockquote,cite,link" /%}}

-Yet neither Mary, nor the similarly identified Sarah Hallock, are listed in the volume *A Hallock genealogy: an attempt to tabulate and set in order the numerous descendants of Peter Hallock, who landed at Southold, Long Island, New York about the year 1640 and settled at Aquebogue, near Mattituck* by Lucius Henry Hallock, 1928, familysearch.org.
+Yet neither Mary Hallock, nor the similarly identified Sarah Hallock, are listed in the volume *A Hallock genealogy: an attempt to tabulate and set in order the numerous descendants of Peter Hallock, who landed at Southold, Long Island, New York about the year 1640 and settled at Aquebogue, near Mattituck* by Lucius Henry Hallock, 1928, familysearch.org.

 However, when looking into the Hallock genealogy, one is immediately struck by the lack of wives and daughters listed in earlier generations.
-Lucius Hallock explains this:
+Lucius Hallock acknowledges this:

 {{% fig "hallock/hallock-genealogy-tabulation-p16" "800" /%}}

-But I believe I have compelling circumstantial evidence that demonstrates that Sarah and Mary are sisters who married the Mills brothers.
+But I believe I have compelling circumstantial evidence that demonstrates that Mary and  Sarah Hallock are sisters who married the Mills brothers.

 There are exactly two dozen Thomas Hallocks in *A Hallock Genealogy*, however, I believe Mary Hallock's father can be confidently identified among them and her place in the genealogy can be restored.
 Beginning with the complete inventory of Thomas Hallocks across all generations as given in *A Hallock Genealogy*, summarized below: